Welcome to CSER'25 Spring!

 • A tentative title for your talk

-Please complete the Faculty Talk Proposal Form by Friday, April 25, 2025.
+Please complete the Faculty Talk Proposal Form by Monday, May 05, 2025.
 After the submission deadline, we will follow up with further details regarding the schedule and presentation format.

 If you know of any newly hired faculty members who might be interested, please forward this invitation to them or contact us directly.